-The GLOBE Program
+The Atmosphere (Air)

-Earth System Play - Page 2

-© 2006 University Corporation for Atmospheric Research All Rights Reserved

-The Atmosphere (Air) The atmosphere consists of the gases in the air.
+The atmosphere consists of the gases in the air.
 It provides the oxygen animals breathe and carries off the carbon dioxide they exhale.
 The atmosphere filters out most harmful forms of sunlight and traps outgoing heat from Earth's surface.
 The atmosphere transports heat from the equator to the poles, making the whole planet more livable.
 It also carries the moisture evaporated from lakes and oceans over land, where it can condense and fall in different forms of precipitation.

-The Hydrosphere (Water) The oceans, inland water bodies, ground water, and ice sheets (cryosphere), comprise the hydrosphere.
-(Note: All About Earth: Our World on Stage does not discuss the cryosphere specifically.
+The Hydrosphere (Water)

+The oceans, inland water bodies, ground water, and ice sheets (cryosphere), comprise the hydrosphere.
+(Note: this book does not discuss the cryosphere specifically.
 Instead, "ice" is included in discussions about "water.")

 The hydrosphere includes water that is on or close to the surface of Earth wherever it is found.
-This includes water in the oceans, lakes, streams, ponds, underground, ice sheets, glaciers, icebergs, snow, sleet, hail, clouds, and fog.
-Water continually circulates between Earth's surface and atmosphere in what is called the hydrologic cycle or water cycle.
-The Geosphere (Soil and other Earth Materials) The geosphere includes the entiresolid surface of the Earth: soil, rock, sand, ocean floor and continents.
+This includes water in the oceans, lakes, streams, ponds, underground, ice sheets, glaciers, ice bergs, snow, sleet, hail, clouds, and fog.
+Water continually circulates between Earth's surface and atmosphere in what is called the hydrologic cycle, or water cycle.

+The Geosphere (Soil and other Earth Materials)

+The geosphere includes all the solid surface of the Earth: soil, rock, sand, ocean floor and continents.
 Soil is a precious natural resource and so deeply affects every part of each ecosystem that it is often called the "great integrator."
 For example, soil holds nutrients and water for plants and animals.
 Soil filters and cleans water that passes through it.
 It can change the chemistry of water and impact the amount that recharges the groundwater or returns to the atmosphere to form rain.
 The foods we eat and most of the materials we use for paper, buildings, and clothing are dependent on soil.
 Soil plays an important role in the amount and types of gases in the atmosphere.
 It stores and transfers heat, affects the temperature of the atmosphere, and controls the activities of plants and other organisms living in the soil.

-Biosphere (Living Things) The biosphere includes all of the living things on Earth, including plants, animals, and microorganisms.
+Biosphere (Living Things)

+The biosphere includes all of the living things on Earth, including plants, animals, and microorganisms.

 For more information on the Earth system, see the GLOBE Teacher's Guide (www.globe.gov).

-What To Do and How To Do It Part 1: Discussion and Brainstorming - 1.
-Having read the Elementary GLOBE book All About Earth: Our World on Stage, introduce the idea to the students that they will produce a play, just like the students in the book did.
+What To Do and How To Do It

+Part 1: Discussion and Brainstorming

+- 1. Having read the Elementary GLOBE book All About Earth: Our World on Stage, introduce the idea to the students that they will produce a play, just like the students in the book did.
 Explain that they will be brainstorming and creating a script that shows how the different Earth systems interact and how all of the components are important. - 2.
-Brainstorm all the Earth system components they think should feature in the play. - 3.
+Brainstorm all the Earth system components they think should be featured in the play. - 3.
 Ask for volunteers to play each component, or assign roles to students.
 See below (Part 2, Number 2) for ideas of how to include all of your students in the play even though the book focused on five students.

-Part 2: Play Preparation 1.
-How to do the play:
+Part 2: Play Preparation